 See Add departing employees for more information.

-Add employees to the Departing Employees application as soon as you have their departure dates, and enable alerts for all departing employees.
+Add employees to the Departing Employees list as soon as you have their departure dates, and enable alerts for all departing employees.
 If you delay, you could miss detecting unauthorized file activity.

-Watch the short video below to learn how to use the Departing Employees application.
+Watch the short video below to learn how to add users to the Departing Employees list.
 For more videos, visit the Code42 University.

 Step 3: Investigate suspicious file activity

-Investigate for file exfiltration using the following Investigation options in the administration console:
+Investigate for file exfiltration using the following options in the Code42 console:

 You can also use third-party tools in conjunction with Code42 to investigate suspicious file activity.

-If you have the Code42 Next-Gen DLP Platinum product plan, use Alerts instead of the user activity feature.
-Alerts cover more types of file activity and allow you to investigate events in Forensic File Search.
+If your product plan includes advanced alerting criteria, use Alerts instead of the user activity feature.
+Alerts cover more types of file activity and allow you to investigate events in Forensic Search.